 Archaeology at Montpelier

 The Montpelier Archaeology Department identifies, investigates, and preserves the cultural resources at James Madison's Montpelier for future generations.
 The process of discovering and interpreting the lives of those who lived and worked at Montpelier is one that the public is encouraged to participate in.
-From in week-long programs, to volunteering on weekends, to university field schools, there are opportunities for individuals of all ages and to discover the past.
+From week-long programs, to volunteering on weekends, to university field schools, there are opportunities for individuals of all ages to discover the past.

 WE HOPE YOU'LL JOIN US!